extremeshok/clamav-unofficial-sigs/README.md

 * Set 755 permissions on  /usr/local/bin/clamav-unofficial-sigs.sh
 * Make the directory /etc/clamav-unofficial-sigs/
 * Copy the contents of config/ into /etc/clamav-unofficial-sigs/
-* Copy the contents of logrotate.d/ into /etc/logrotate.d/
 * Copy clamav-unofficial-sigs.8 into /usr/share/man/man8/
 * Make the directory /var/log/clamav-unofficial-sigs/
 * Rename the your os.your-distro.conf to os.conf, where your-distro is your distribution
 * Set your user config options in the configs /etc/clamav-unofficial-sigs/user.conf
 * Run the script with --install-cron to install the cron file
+* Run the script with --install-logrotate to install the logrotate file

 ### Systemd
 * Copy the contents of systemd/ into to /etc/systemd/